 But these measures can only go so far in solving the environmental, social and economic impacts that come with increasing growth in automotive and goods movement trips.
 Therefore, progressive governments around the world have suggested that properly structured transportation user fees -- commonly associated with transportation demand management (TDM) -- can reduce congestion by helping to motivate sustainable modal choices while ensuring that road users pay their fair share of multi-billion dollar transportation plans and infrastructure.

-Learning from global experience, Metrolinx suggested in early 2008 that user fees are one way to positively motivate sustainable transportation choices amongst road users in the Greater Toronto and Hamilton Area (GTHA).
-Parking fees, road pricing and other measures can help pay more directly for the implementation of The Big Move, Metrolinx’s $50 billion regional transportation plan (a plan that includes maintaining existing infrastructure, constructing new multi-modal facilities and supporting TDM programs).
-In a 2008 report entitled Financing Public Transit and Transportation in the Greater Toronto Area and Hamilton: Future Initiatives, the Residential and Civil Construction Alliance of Ontario (RCCAO) also supported this direction by outlining several fiscal instruments that could reduce gridlock, lower GHG emissions and encourage greater transit use.
-Although Metrolinx plans to release a long-term investment strategy in 2013, to date a pricing dialogue with the public has not materialized.
-As a result, Healthy Transport Consulting picked up the torch in 2008.
-We believe that with full public information and debate, Metrolinx’s regional transportation plan-- and other provincial transportation plans -- will have a much better chance to become a reality “on the ground” over the next 30 years.
+Learning from global experience, Metrolinx studies suggested in 2008 that user fees are one way to positively motivate sustainable transportation choices amongst road users in the Greater Toronto and Hamilton Area (GTHA).
+Parking fees, road pricing and other mobility pricing measures can help pay more directly for the implementation of The Big Move, Metrolinx’s $50 billion regional transportation plan (a plan that includes maintaining existing infrastructure, constructing new multi-modal facilities and supporting TDM programs).
+The Residential and Civil Construction Alliance of Ontario (RCCAO) commissioned expert reports in 2008 and 2013 that outlined several fiscal instruments that could reduce gridlock, lower GHG emissions and encourage greater transit use.